 How to Avoid Buying a Fake Richard Mille Watch

-Fake Rolex watches are such a part of the zeitgeist that it seems like they’ve been around forever, but they haven’t: fake Rolex watches weren’t really a thing until the 1980’s.
 While Rolex has been successful ever since the launch of their Oyster in 1926, they didn’t become “hot” with celebrities until the mid-1960’s, and they only started surpassing Omega in sales (based on chronometer certifications) and leading the luxury watch world around 1970.
+Fake Rolexes seemed to first appear in a big way in the 1980s.

 Counterfeiters tend to fake the most popular Rolex models of their day, primarily because they are liquid, and these are what they fake most accurately.
-The most common fake Rolex models floating around are the Datejust, the Submariner, the GMT-Master II and the Daytona.
+The most common faked Rolex models seem to be the Datejust and Submariner, followed by the GMT-Master II and Daytona.

 Rolex’s cyclops provides a distinctive 2.5x magnification, and the date should fill up the cyclops window nicely.
 A lack of magnification is a common indicator of a counterfeit.
 The date numerals should be nicely centered within the white box; fakes are often off-center, like the two images on the left below.
 The cyclops on the right is real.